AsBuiltReport/AsBuiltReport.NetApp.ONTAP/README.md

 Install-Module AsBuiltReport.NetApp.ONTAP
 ```

+### GitHub

+If you are unable to use the PowerShell Gallery, you can still install the module manually.
 Ensure you repeat the following steps for the [system requirements](https://github.com/AsBuiltReport/AsBuiltReport.NetApp.ONTAP#wrench-system-requirements) also.

 1. Download the code package / [latest release](https://github.com/AsBuiltReport/AsBuiltReport.NetApp.ONTAP/releases/latest) zip from GitHub
 2. Extract the zip file